ambertav/weightlifting-training-log/README.md

 # Weightlifting Training Log

-A CRUD web application built via a MEN stack, that allows users to plan and track weightlifting workouts for the week.
+A full CRUD web application built via a MEN stack, that allows users to plan and track olympic weightlifting workouts for the week.

 ## Technologies Used